 Lighter Capital reached out to Ruben Gamez, Founder of BidSketch, for his thoughts on these two approaches to unit economics.

-The earlier you start tracking unit economics for your early stage startup, the better chance you have at establishing a firm footing in your market and achieving a healthy growth curve.
+The earlier you start tracking unit economics for your startup, the better chance you have at establishing a firm footing in your market and achieving a healthy growth curve.

 Founders can be overly optimistic about the concept behind their business.
 A “build it and they will come” mindset is one of the biggest startup killers.